dreamyourweb/javascript/README.md

   - The module should start with a `!`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
 [Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)
   - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
   - Add a method called `noConflict()` that sets the exported module to the previous version and returns this one.
-  - Always declare `'use strict';` at the top of the module.
+  - Always declare `"use strict";` at the top of the module.

     ```javascript
     // fancyInput/fancyInput.js

     !function(global) {
-      'use strict';
+      "use strict";

       var previousFancyInput = global.FancyInput;